How Many Languages Make Good Multilingual Instruction Tuning? A Case Study on BLOOM: Results and Discussions

 where $\mathrm{sim}(,)$ is a similarity metric between two languages.
 We measure ``aggregated similarity'' instead of ``average similarity'' because we argue that, given their giant sizes, LLMs have the capacity to model all language data in the training set simultaneously.

-We adopt different similarity measures based on syntactic, geographic, phonological, genetic, inventory, and featural distances scored by \texttt{lang2vec} \citep{littell-etal-2017-uriel,malaviya-etal-2017-learning}.\footnote{\url{https://github.com/antonisa/lang2vec}} In addition, we gathered from another source a language closeness score derived from sound (consonants) overlap which is deemed to reflect genetic similarity \citep{beaufils2020stochastic}.\footnote{\url{http://www.elinguistics.net/language_evolution.html}} In total, we test out seven measures, where the similarity is always normalized to between 0 and 1, indicating the least and most similar.
-The choice of language closeness features is similar to a contemporaneous study on language transferability and similarity \citep{philippy-etal-2024-soft}.
-For comparison, we provide Pearson correlation coefficients between the number of languages and performance.
-Also, since empirically we observe that the checkpoint with the addition of Korean has an outlier performance, we also compute coefficients without that particular checkpoint.
+We adopt different similarity measures based on syntactic, geographic, phonological, genetic, inventory, and featural distances scored by \texttt{lang2vec} \citep{littell-etal-2017-uriel,malaviya-etal-2017-learning}.\footnote{\href{https://github.com/antonisa/lang2vec}{github.com/antonisa/lang2vec}} In addition, we gathered from another source a language closeness score derived from sound (consonants) overlap, which is deemed to reflect genetic similarity \citep{beaufils2020stochastic}.\footnote{\href{http://www.elinguistics.net/language_evolution.html}{elinguistics.net/language\_evolution.html}} In total, we test out seven measures, where the similarity score is always normalized to between 0 and 1 to the lowest and highest similarity.
+The choice of language features is similar to a contemporaneous study on language transferability and similarity \citep{philippy-etal-2024-soft}.
+As a baseline comparison, we provide Pearson correlation coefficients between the number of languages and performance: XStoryClose in \Cref{tab:xstorycloze-correlation}, XWingrad in \Cref{tab:xwinograd-correlation}, and XCOPA in \Cref{tab:xcopa-correlation}.
+Also, since empirically the addition of Korean leads to an outlying performance, we compute coefficients without the particular checkpoint too.

-The following observations are made on the benchmarks.
-Many factors contribute to the correlation: different languages, different tasks, and different similarity measures. \textbf{\texttt{lang2vec} genetic features seem to stand out among all language features} we test for, usually resulting in a higher correlation than simply the number of languages.
-We also find that \textbf{certain languages are affected by other languages more}, e.g. th and sw, whereas certain languages have weak correlations with these features, e.g. en and zh.
-Also, across different test sets, the same language could display distinct behaviours such as ru in XStoryCloze and XWinograd.